-Where any harvest occurs in harvest blocks where the harvest retention is less than 50 square feet of basal area per acre, additional harvesting may only occur within 300 feet of the harvest area (with less than 50 square feet basal area per acre) if the harvest retention exceeds 50 square feet of basal area per acre.
-This requirement shall remain in place until the regeneration within the area harvested with retention less than 50 square feet basal area per acre achieves a height of five feet or is five years old.
-For projects that employ even-aged management practices, harvesting must be limited to stands no greater than 40 acres.
-Stands adjacent to recently harvested stands must not be harvested using an even-aged harvest until the average age of the adjacent stand is at least five years old, or the average height in the adjacent stand is at least five feet.
+Where any harvest occurs in harvest blocks where the harvest retention is less than 50 square feet of basal area per acre, additional harvesting may only occur within 300 feet of the harvest area (with less than 50 square feet basal area per acre) if the harvest retention of the additional harvest exceeds 50 square feet of basal area per acre.
+This requirement shall remain in place until the regeneration within the original harvested area (i.e., with retention less than 50 square feet basal area per acre) achieves a height of five feet or is five years old.